-I am the Equal Opportunities Representative of the MPI MiS.
+I am the Equal Opportunity Representative of the MPI MiS.
 In that role, I support and represent our institute regarding all aspects of Equal Opportunities.
-Please don't hesitate to contact me in case of need, our conversations are going to be treated confidentially.
+Please don't hesitate to contact me, our conversations are going to be treated confidentially.

-Via firstname.lastname@example.org you reach both me and Verena Morys, the Deputy Equal Opportunities Representative of the institute.
+Via email@example.com you reach both me and Verena Morys, the Deputy Equal Opportunity Representative of the institute.